 So you’re like to old pioneers like Harry Cohn, Sam Goldwyn, …?

 Well, I straddle the old and the new.
-I was trained by the old guard, I started in the business in 1956 so I’m kind of an old throwback.
-And yet I’m young enough to be a contemporary; I’ve always been incredibly disciplined in terms of costs, in terms of creative appetite and to understand what’s important in a film, what is the value of the film itself ?
+I was trained by the old guard, I started in the business in 1956, so I’m kind of an old throwback.
+And yet I’m young enough to be contemporary; I’ve always been incredibly disciplined in terms of costs, in terms of creative appetite, and to understand what’s important in a film.
+What is the value of the film itself ?
 If you’re going to make films about people, then words are becoming important.
 And you don’t need all this other stuff that goes along with it.
-The effects are only there for only one reason: to hide the fact that you don’t have a screenplay, you don’t have words and it’s no mystery that “Titanic” which is the most successful film in the history of the industry—box-office wise—didn’t get nominated for a screenplay, because there was nothing to be said in that movie.
-So my goals were to make wonderful stories like “The Godfather” or “Chinatown” and “The Great Gatsby” , and little films that were wonderful, that didn’t necessarily do well at the box-office, but then hid a lot of talent, like “The Friends of Eddie Coyle” or “The Gambler” , these are little gems.
-The way I used to plan, I would schedule for the year two big stones that I used to call my crown jewels and then surround those crown jewels with little films, little films form a wonderful piece of jewelry for the year.
-That’s what I did and that’s the way it should be done, in my opinion.
+The effects are only there for only one reason, to hide the fact that you don’t have a screenplay.
+You don’t have words, and it’s no mystery that “Titanic” which is the most successful film in the history of the industry—box office wise—didn’t get nominated for a screenplay because there was nothing to be said in that movie.
+So my goals were to make wonderful stories like “The Godfather” , or “Chinatown” , and “The Great Gatsby” , and little films that were wonderful, that didn’t necessarily do well at the box office, but then hid a lot of talent, like “The Friends of Eddie Coyle” , or “The Gambler” , these are little gems.
+The way I used to plan, I would schedule for the year two big stones that I used to call my crown jewels, and then surround those crown jewels with little films, little films form a wonderful piece of jewelry for the year.
+That’s what I did, and that’s the way it should be done, in my opinion.

-Would you ever consider to become president of a major studio again?
+Would you ever consider becoming President of a major studio again?

 Absolutely.
 David’s been a friend of mine for years.
 He came into a situation where he really didn’t understand the system.
 I understand the system cause I’ve grown up with the system, but David came in from England with an anarchist point of view.
 He was going to tear down something; the problem was he had nothing to put into its place.
-So if you’re going to demolish something, you have to build something and you have to know what you wanna build.
-And he just took on too much of it, too soon and didn’t have much of a vision himself.
-So, no, it wasn’t that at all, it was that David’s career doesn’t cross my path at all.
+So if you’re going to demolish something, you have to build something, and you have to know what you want to build.
+And he just took on too much of it too soon, and didn’t have much of a vision himself.
+So, no, it wasn’t that at all.
+It was that David’s career doesn’t cross my path at all.
 Only we’re very, very dear friends.

 Frank Capra said he lost interest in filmmaking when actors started earning ten times as much as a director and then they felt ten times as important as the director.
 Do you agree with that?

 I don’t agree with that comment at all.
 Frank Capra was a respected man no matter what the actor got paid.
-He shouldn’t have worried what the actor got paid, he should have only worried that he had enough money to realize his vision.
+He shouldn’t have worried about what the actor got paid.
+He should have only worried that he had enough money to realize his vision.
 Actors are not the problem, and the costs of films are not out of control because of actors.
 The costs of films are out of control because the studios don’t have the stomach to control the cost.
-That’s why they’re out of control; they’re giving directors a 120 days to make a film.
-You don’t need 120 days to tell a story.
+That’s why they’re out of control; they’re giving directors a hundred and twenty days to make a film.
+You don’t need a hundred and twenty days to tell a story.
 And when those days are running at five or six hundred thousand dollars a day, you’re just indulging a ridiculous amount of waste.
 If anything drags the production down, adrenaline is what makes this creative process go, and the more adrenaline is flowing, the greater the challenge, the greater the pace, the better the end product.
 They just take it too long, too much time to make movies.
-Some of the greatest movies in the history of our business, were made in 40 days, in 12 days and in 18 days.
-“Casablanca” I think was made in 18 days; I’d like to make “Casablanca”, I might even do it in 22 days.
+Some of the greatest movies in the history of our business were made in forty days, in twelve days and in eighteen days.
+“Casablanca” I think was made in eighteen days; I’d like to make “Casablanca,” I might even do it in twenty-two days.
 So it’s ridiculous.
-The whole system is out of control and the problem lies again at the studio level because you have executives who do not plan on being there long-term, so they don’t have the best interest of the system at their heart.
-They feel they’re gonna be fired at any moment so they’re more interested in giving the actor and the director what they want because once they get fired and they try to become producers, they need to have a relationship with the creative talent.
-And in fact you don’t: the only relationship you have with creative talent is to show them a great story, a great screenplay, a good director and then you have a relationship with the talent.
+The whole system is out of control, and the problem lies again at the studio level because you have executives who do not plan on being there long-term, so they don’t have the best interest of the system at their heart.
+They feel they’re gonna be fired at any moment, so they’re more interested in giving the actor and the director what they want because once they get fired and they try to become producers, they need to have a relationship with the creative talent.
+And in fact you don’t; the only relationship you have with creative talent is to show them a great story, a great screenplay, a good director, and then you have a relationship with the talent.
 And there’s not a piece of talent out there that won’t cut their price for a truly great story.

 You don’t sound too optimistic, do you?

 Well, I’m always optimistic.
 The only thing about our industry is that it’s an industry of cycles.
-There are good times and there are bad times.
-Right now we’re going through a period where there’s a lot of indulgence, there’s a lot of waste and if somebody gets hurt on the bottom line, it will be corrected.
-Once that happens, it will be corrected and we’ll start getting good screenplays again.
-We’ll start getting good material and not effects, we’ll start telling stories, so I’m very optimistic that that will happen, it’s just a shame that it’s going to take some casualties.
-But let’s face it: the world is always fighting wars.
-If they learned, we’d always have peace, but no one learns, so why should we be any different than countries?
+There are good times, and there are bad times.
+Right now we’re going through a period where there’s a lot of indulgences, there’s a lot of waste, and if somebody gets hurt on the bottom line, it will be corrected.
+Once that happens, it will be corrected, and we’ll start getting good screenplays again.
+We’ll start getting good material and not effects.
+We’ll start telling stories, so I’m very optimistic that that will happen.
+It’s just a shame that it’s going to take some casualties.
+But let’s face it, the world is always fighting wars.
+If they learned, we’d always have peace.
+But no one learns, so why should we be any different than countries?

 They were accessible to that?

-They had no choice, they were going bankrupt, they would never have hired a young turk like me if they were healthy.
+They had no choice.
+They were going bankrupt, they would never have hired a young turk like me if they were healthy.
 I mean, I was fortunate that they were bankrupt.
-Thank God for that or I’d be driving a taxi cab in New York City instead of having the successes I’ve had.
-I was very fortunate because I came into a company that had five incredible negative, expensive films: “Darling Lili” , “The Molly Maguires” and three others that thank God I can’t remember right now.
-The only good one was “Catch-22” which was also very expensive and should have done better, but it came out at the same moment as “MASH” .
-So there were two films of the same genre and “MASH” of course was an incredible hit while “Catch-22”, well it was a great piece of filmmaking but it never achieved a commercial success.
-So—I think we also had “On a Clear Day You Can See Forever” —these were expensive negatives and I went into the company as the general sales manager worldwide and I got back the money—“Paint Your Wagon” was another one by the way.
-These were very expensive movies, these were twenty, twenty-five million dollar movies in the sixties which today would be a hundred and fifty million dollars each in today’s dollars.
-So after we got back most of our costs, that when Charlie Bluhdorn, who was my mentor on the business side of it, said: ‘Okay, go at it.’
-But I said: ‘Okay, but you gotta stay away from it Charlie, because if I fail, I have nothing left to go back to.
+Thank God for that, or I’d be driving a taxi cab in New York City instead of having the successes I’ve had.
+I was very fortunate because I came into a company that had five incredible negative, expensive films: “Darling Lili” , “The Molly Maguires” , and three others that thank God I can’t remember right now.
+The only good one was “Catch-22” , which was also very expensive and should have done better, but it came out at the same moment as “M*A*S*H” .
+So there were two films of the same genre and “M*A*S*H,” of course, was an incredible hit.
+“Catch-22” was a great piece of filmmaking, but it never achieved a commercial success.
+So—I think we also had “On a Clear Day You Can See Forever” —these were expensive negatives, and I went into the company as the general sales manager worldwide.
+I got back the money—“Paint Your Wagon” was another one, by the way.
+These were very expensive movies.
+These were twenty, twenty-five million dollar movies in the sixties which today would be a hundred and fifty million dollars each in today’s dollars.
+So after we got back most of our costs, Charlie Bluhdorn, my mentor on the business side of it, said, ‘Okay, go at it.’
+But I said, ‘Okay, but you gotta stay away from it Charlie because if I fail, I have nothing left to go back to.
 If you fail, you can still trade sugar.
 I can’t trade sugar.’
 And that was how we made our deal.
 And we were fine until we became successful.
 Once we became really successful, he wanted to come back in it and interfere again cause he loved Paramount.
-But for him it was a hobby and for me it was a career.
+But for him, it was a hobby, and for me, it was a career.
 And so we had a clash.
 And’s why I ultimately had to leave, we just couldn’t get along.
 Then I went into my own production company and had some success there and enjoyed that very much.
 That was incredible freedom.

 That’s right, that was my first one.
 That was very successful, although it wasn’t my favorite.
-I smile when I think of it because it was fun, it was successful and it was my first film.
-I lived in New York, not in Hollywood, outside of the Hollywood establishment, so a lot of people were waiting for me to fall, to really fall hard because Hollywood loves to see success fail.
-They like two things: they like to see failure succeed and they like to see success fail.
+I smile when I think of it because it was fun; it was successful, and it was my first film.
+I lived in New York, not in Hollywood—I lived outside of the Hollywood establishment—so a lot of people were waiting for me to fall, to really fall hard because Hollywood loves to see success fail.
+They like two things: they like to see failure succeed, and they like to see success fail.
 Mostly they like failure because when you think of it, most people out there have failed.
-So somebody else’s failure makes them feel a lot more safe and secure.
+So, somebody else’s failure makes them feel a lot more safe and secure.
 Somebody else’s success makes them crazy.

-So in the end you’re still the man to give advice to anybody.
+So, in the end, you’re still the man to advise anybody.